 Talent places the PCR tube in the thermocycler.
 TXT: Cool the tubes at RT for the heated group

+Added shot: Talent places the tubes in the centrifuge.

 After centrifuging the tubes, take 48 microliters of supernatant from each tube to a new 1.5-milliliter microcentrifuge tube [1].
 Add 12 microliters of SDS-PAGE (S-D-S-Page) protein loading buffer to each tube [2].
 Heat the vortexed samples in a water bath at 100 degrees Celsius for 5 minutes [3].